Parkinson's Law: The Paradox of Plenty

 Mitigating at work

 I think Frugality is Amazon’s least understood Leadership Principle.
-Many people think it’s about saving 100$ buy buying a door desk (by the way, door desk end up being more expensive as they are not re-usable given they have been ‘cut’ to size), it is in fact about building something with 5 people when you think you have 8.
+Many people think it’s about saving $100 by buying a door desk (by the way, door desks end up being more expensive as they are not reusable given they have been ‘cut’ to size), it is, in fact, about building something with 5 people when you think you have 8.

 This prevents you from focusing on anything but the high order bit.